Adult (Acquired) Flatfoot

 Although you can do the “wet test” at home, a thorough examination by a doctor will be needed to identify why the flatfoot developed.
 Possible causes include a congenital abnormality, a bone fracture or dislocation, a torn or stretched tendon, arthritis or neurologic weakness.
 For example, an inability to rise up on your toes while standing on the affected foot may indicate damage to the posterior tibial tendon (PTT), which supports the heel and forms the arch.
 If “too many toes” show on the outside of your foot when the doctor views you from the rear, your shinbone (tibia) may be sliding off the anklebone (talus), another indicator of damage to the PTT.

 Be sure to wear your regular shoes to the examination.
 An irregular wear pattern on the bottom of the shoe is another indicator of acquired adult flatfoot.
 Your physician may request X-rays to see how the bones of your feet are aligned.
 Muscle and tendon strength are tested by asking you to move the foot while the doctor holds it.

 Treatment Options: A painless flatfoot that does not hinder your ability to walk or wear shoes requires no special treatment or orthotic device.
 Other treatment options depend on the cause and progression of the flatfoot.
 Conservative treatment options include:

 In some cases, surgery may be needed to correct the problem.
 Surgical procedures can help reduce pain and improve bone alignment.
-Types of surgery your orthopaedist may discuss with you include:
+Types of surgery your orthopedist may discuss with you include:

 Having flat feet is a serious matter.
-If you are experiencing foot pain and think it may be related to flat feet, talk to your orthopaedist.
+If you are experiencing foot pain and think it may be related to flat feet, talk to your orthopedist.